awsdocs/AWS-Kinesis-Video-Documentation/doc_source/dash-playback.md

 ### Display the Streaming Video with MPEG\-DASH Playback<a name="dash-example-display"></a>

 When you have the MPEG\-DASH streaming session URL, provide it to the video player\.
-The method for providing the URL to the video player is specific to the player used\.
+The method for providing the URL to the video player is specific to the player that you use\.

 The following code example shows how to provide the streaming session URL to a [Google Shaka](https://github.com/google/shaka-player) player: